DeepaDhingra/cmpe273-lab3/README.md

 {"key":1,"value":"a"}

 Put similar key/value pairs for different combinations.
-This will shard the data oto different servers (3000,3001,3002)
+This will shard the data onto different servers (3000,3001,3002)

 b) GET http://localhost:3000/keys